nickjj/notes/README.md

 ### Configuration

-The first thing you'll want to do is configure where you want your notes to be created.
-This directory needs to already exist.
+By default it will use `${HOME}/notes` as your notes directory and if that directory doesn't exist beforehand, this script will allow you to create it with a `y/n` prompt when you first run the program.

-You can do this in 1 of 2 ways:
+You can also customize your notes path in 1 of 2 ways:

-1. Put `export NOTES_DIRECTORY="/tmp/foo"` in your `~/.bashrc` or equivalent file (`/tmp/foo` would be your notes path)
+1. Put `export NOTES_DIRECTORY="/tmp/foo"` in your `~/.profile` or equivalent file (`/tmp/foo` would be your notes path)
-2. Directly edit this script and replace `/d/notes` with `/tmp/foo` in the `NOTES_DIRECTORY` variable
+2. Directly edit the `notes` script and replace `${HOME}/notes` with `/tmp/foo` in the `NOTES_DIRECTORY` variable

-Also, if you want this script to open your notes in your code editor you'll want to make sure you have your `EDITOR` defined in your `~/.profile`.
+Also, if you want this script to open your notes in your code editor you'll want to make sure you have your `EDITOR` defined in your `~/.profile` too.
 This is a Unix standard.
 For example, mine looks like `export EDITOR="vim"`.

+*If you change your `~/.profile`, don't forget to log out / login.*

 ## Usage Examples